-Storytelling Practices Can Make Public Health Messaging More Effective, Experts Say
+Using Storytelling in Public Health Messaging Can Make It More Effective, Say Experts

 Related on The Swaddle:

-Self‑Centred, Older Males Are More Likely to Defy Covid19 Restrictions, Research Suggests
+Self-Centered, Older Males Are More Likely to Defy Covid19 Restrictions, Research Suggests

 Reports suggest that the root of the myth possibly lay in the misinterpretation of a U.K.-government guideline, which noted that it was “unknown” whether the Pfizer vaccine impacted fertility.
-What they actually meant to say was that there hadn’t been any long-term studies on that specific vaccine.
+What they had actually meant to say, with respect to the Pfizer vaccine, was that there hadn’t been any long-term studies on that specific vaccine.
 Although the Pfizer vaccine isn’t even available in India yet, the initial misinterpretation that had spread far and wide made its way here too.
-Despite the guidelines being updated to reflect that studies conducted since had found no adverse effects on fertility, the myth lingers.
+Despite the guidelines being updated eventually to reflect that studies conducted since had found no adverse effects on fertility, the myth lingered.

 According to Saffran, better storytelling can indeed avoid such fiascos.
-She believes the insufficient context in scientific observations can sometimes lead to misleading interpretations, especially if audiences already have preconceived notions about the topic.
+She believes the insufficient context in scientific observations can sometimes lead to misleading interpretations, especially if audiences already have pre-conceived notions about the topic.

 “Storytelling is challenging work, but through my teaching, I’ve found that people who work in public health can be skilled storytellers,” Saffran noted, stating that: “Ethical, thoughtful stories told by health professionals have the potential to enrich policy discussions and, hopefully, improve decision-making,” besides serving as a “potent vehicle for self-reflection.”